alminisl/Squirrelcache/README.md

 <p>Small caching Library which has the goal to help you store and retrieve data as simple JSON on you disk (Hopefully a key-value store) </p>
 </h3>

+## Note: This is just a dummy or placeholder Repo for this project

 ## Idea

 I had the problem that some of the APIs I use are limited with X number of requests per day.
 However, the data on them is not